htcondor/htcondor/docs/man-pages/condor_qsub.rst

     previously submitted job.
 The second job is the newly submitted one that is waiting for the first to finish successfully.
-The third job is what SGE calls a sentinel job; this is an HTCondor local universe job that watches the history for the first job’s exit code.
+The third job is what SGE calls a sentinel job; this is an HTCondor local universe job that watches the history for the first job's exit code.
 This third job will exit once it has seen the exit code and, for a successful termination of the first job, run *condor\_release* on the second job.
 If the first job is an array job, the second job